Ana Cheri Flaunts Pert Derriere In Cheeky Bodysuit While Wearing A Clear Harness

 The tantalizing photo showed the former Playboy Playmate striking a seductive pose in a room with a black-and-white floral accent wall.
 She kneeled in front of a mirrored dresser, which showcased Ana’s backside in its reflection.
 The model turned her body away from the photographer and placed her hands on her thighs.
 She looked over her shoulder and focused her gaze on the camera lens with a serious expression on her face.

-Ana flaunted her fantastic figure in a pink cheeky bodysuit that left little to the imagination.
+Ana flaunted her fantastic figure in a cheeky pink bodysuit that left little to the imagination.
 The risque ensemble put her pert derriere on full display.
 The color of the garment also beautifully complemented her tan skin.
 She finished off the sexy look with a clear harness adorned with silver buckles and a chain.

 For the photo, the brunette bombshell wore her highlighted hair down in loose waves, giving her look additional glamour.